GreeM364/LeaveManagement/README.md

-## ASP.NET Core using CQRS, MediatoR and Clean Architecture
+# ASP.NET Core Application using CQRS, MediatoR and Clean Architecture

-# Application Architecture
+## Application Architecture

 The project is organized using the Clean Architecture principles.
 The solution is composed of the following projects: